Wall Street Analyst Downgrade Applied Materials Inc. [AMAT]. What else is Wall St. saying

 Sponsored

-Applied Materials Inc. stock has also gained 5.98% of its value over the past 7 days.
-However, AMAT stock has inclined by 31.36% in the 3 months of the year.
-Over the past six months meanwhile, it has gained 32.15% and gained 51.29% year-on date.
+At Applied Materials, our drive to Make Possible® a Better Future is integral to our business and our culture, and one of the ways we bring this vision to life is through our annual global EarthWorks campaign.

+It opened the trading session at $147.98, the shares rose to $148.91 and dropped to $144.801, the range by which the price of stock traded the whole day.
+The daily chart for AMAT points out that the company has recorded 20.44% gains over the past six months.
+However, it is still -104.11% lower than its most recent low trading price.

-The market cap for AMAT stock reached $119.01 billion, with 843.00 million shares outstanding and 836.58 million shares in the current float.
-Compared to the average trading volume of 5.98M shares, AMAT reached a trading volume of 5416695 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 5.97M shares, AMAT reached to a volume of 4779243 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 New Street have made an estimate for Applied Materials Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on June 16, 2023.

-Applied Materials Inc. [AMAT] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.98.
-With this latest performance, AMAT shares gained by 1.28% in over the last four-week period, additionally plugging by 32.15% over the last 6 months – not to mention a rise of 38.47% in the past year of trading.
+Applied Materials Inc. [AMAT] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.47.
+With this latest performance, AMAT shares gained by 5.52% in over the last four-week period, additionally plugging by 20.44% over the last 6 months – not to mention a rise of 34.62% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Applied Materials Inc. [AMAT] shares currently have an operating margin of +29.96 and a Gross Margin at +46.30.
 Applied Materials Inc.’s Net Margin is presently recorded at +25.40.